sparksammy/GEMS/COC.md

 ## About real names.
 If you are comfortable going by your real name, that's great!
 If not, just go by your GitHub username. *If a user does not feel comfortable using their real name, don't use their real name.*

+## About punishments.
+If you get punished, your punishment will be decided depending on severity of the damage and/or what you did.
+For example: If you say a curse word that's uncalled for, you will be warned 3 times then kicked.
+But if you are a murderer and didn't go to jail, you are banned until you go to jail and your sentence is up.